google/WebFundamentals/src/content/en/tools/chrome-devtools/issues/index.md

 {% include "web/_shared/contributors/samdutton.html" %}

-Use the **Issues** tab in Chrome DevTools to find solutions to problems detected by the browser, such as cookie issues and mixed content.
+The **Issues** tab in Chrome DevTools reduces the notification fatigue and clutter of the Console.
+Use it to find solutions to problems detected by the browser, such as cookie issues and mixed content.

 <aside class="note">
   <p>In Chrome 84, the Issues tab supports three types of issue:</p>